The ENCC is a community of 78 members with a huge diversity in terms of nationalities, types of organisation, topics and fields of activities.

 ... is a strength for EU & international projects;

 and contributes to building up new synergies between European cultural centres and other European stakeholders.

 Read more about ENCC, its objectives and values.

-All ENCC members are active in the cultural field and share the same values: cultural equality - interculturalism - cultural democratisation - active citizenship through participation in cultural activities.
+All ENCC members are active in the cultural field and share the same values: participation – diversity – cultural equality – intercultural competencies – accessibility – cultural democracy – territorial development – sustainability – empowerment – networking and cooperation – democracy.
 By joining the ENCC, they are all willing to network as well as to exchange information, knowledge and best practices with the other members.
-ENCC priority is to empower the more than 5,000 cultural centres that it represents, as well as their communities through actions linked to capacity building, networking and advocacy.
+ENCC's priority is to empower the more than 3,000 cultural centres that it represents, as well as their communities through actions linked to capacity building, networking and advocacy.